cloud-ark/kubeplus/README.md

 ### Consumer action

-The consumer uses WordpressService CRD (the consumer API) to provision an instance of Wordpress stack.
+The consumer uses WordpressService Custom Resource (the consumer API) to provision an instance of Wordpress stack.
 KubePlus includes a web portal through which the service instances can be created.
 The portal runs on the cluster and is accessible through local proxy.
-Here is consumerui for WordpressService showing the created instance.
+Here is consumer portal for WordpressService showing the created ```tenant1``` instance.

 <p align="center">
 <img src="./examples/multitenancy/wordpress-mysqlcluster-stack/wp-tenant1-consumerui.png" class="center">